LGouellec/streamiz/README.md

+> [!IMPORTANT]
+We’re excited to hear from you and would love to get your feedback on the product.
+Your insights are invaluable and will help us shape the future of our product to better meet your needs.
+The [survey](https://docs.google.com/forms/d/1OVISLOQY0FLcvh9KhSEPZ5K2Lgqzl7NkciCyd6w9_kU/) will only take a few minutes, and your responses will be completely confidential.

 # .NET Stream Processing Library for Apache Kafka <sup>TM</sup> &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/LGouellec/streamiz/blob/master/LICENSE) &middot; [![Join the chat at https://discord.gg/J7Jtxum](https://img.shields.io/discord/704268523169382421.svg?logoColor=white)](https://discord.gg/J7Jtxum) ![build](https://github.com/LGouellec/streamiz/workflows/build/badge.svg?branch=master)

 | Package  | Nuget version  | Downloads |